bfeif/personal-website/content/posts/the-only-plotting-tool-a-data-scientist-needs.md

 ---
 ***After reading this article, you'll never use a histogram again.***

 The modern data scientist swims in an ocean of plotting techniques.
-From matplotlib to ggplot2; from plotly to d3.js; from histograms, to box plots, to scatter plots, to whatever crazy chart seaborn comes up with next; it can be hard for data scientists to make use of it all!
+From matplotlib to ggplot2; from plotly to d3.js; from histograms, to box plots, to scatter plots, to whatever crazy chart seaborn comes up with next; it can be hard for data scientists to make sense of it all!

 ![Raining Plot Types](/images/raining-plot-types.png "Raining Plot Types, modified from https://publicdomainvectors.org/en/free-clipart/Umbrella-kid/83011.html")